Will The Abolition Of Gift Duty Affect Your Ability To Qualify For a Residential Care Subsidy?

 Harmans has had a team working exclusively in the area of senior law for over 12 years now and a cornerstone of our service is that we offer an initial appointment at no charge to you.
 Only if you then elect to engage our services do you incur fees.
-If you are looking for a Christchurch Solicitor specialising in senior law we invite readers to contact our seniors representative Fleur McDonald on 352-2293 to arrange your complimentary appointment to review your situation.
+If you are looking for a Christchurch Solicitor specialising in senior law we invite readers to contact our seniors representative on 352-2293 to arrange an appointment.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.

 Last Updated: 14/05/2021